 **Remember that this tip also pertains to anything that is “crumbed” or has been labelled “battered” as this contains white flour.

 Think slow and steady when its comes to eating your food.
 Don’t be a multi tasking eater !

 - I have been known to “inhale my food” and not even think about what is on my plate.
 This especially occurs if you are trying to juggle eating your meal together with feeding babies and children at the same time.

-- I try to consciously take my time and savour the moment, enjoy the flavors, take pride in the food you cooked or if you are dining out, the flavors used in your dish.
+- I try to consciously take my time and savour the moment, enjoy the flavours, take pride in the food you cooked or if you are dining out, the flavours used in your dish.